gosukiwi/ficlovers-legacy/README.md

 # FicLovers
 FicLovers is a fan fiction website for authors and readers.

-# Features
-The following are the features currently available:

-  * Pretty UI for creating and writing fics
-  * Favorites

 # Developers
 If you're a developer, there are some important things needed to know to hack on this.
 A summary would be

     $ ruby -v #2.1+
     $ rails -v #4.1+